dashpay/docs/docs/user/wallets/dashcore/interface.rst

   different addresses in your wallet.
 See :ref:`here <coin-control>` for a more detailed explanation of Coin Control.

+Keep custom change address
+  Whether to keep the specified custom change address or not.

 Show Masternodes tab
   Enabling this option causes Dash Core to display an additional Masternodes tab to the right of the Transactions tab.
 This option